Onboarding tutorials in openCARP JupyterLab

 mybinder We take care that everything works All progress is lost after some time without interaction or reload of the page; limited resources; quite long start-up time

-You will see a link to the three options in each of the cards below.
+There is a link to the three options in each of the cards below.
 If you don't see a link to the local docker version, you don't have it running.
 Follow the instructions, if you want to run openCARP JupyterLab in a local Docker installation.
 After the openCARP Docker is running, you should reload this page.
 If you try the local docker version on a Mac, please don't use Safari, as you wouldn't get a connection to localhost.
 Firefox or Chrome should work.

 Single Cell Tutorials